SushAN766/curahealth/README.md

 # CuraHealth: Your All-in-One Digital Health Companion

 CuraHealth is a smart healthcare platform designed to revolutionize the way users manage their health.
-With features like symptom prediction, real-time health tracking, and instant doctor consultations, CuraHealth offers an intuitive and efficient digital health experience — all in one place.
+With features like symptom prediction,  health tracking, and instant doctor consultations, CuraHealth offers an intuitive and efficient digital health experience — all in one place.

 ---